Electronic-Innovations/Remote-PI-Logging/README.md

       python3 _graph.py

-Ensure that the file name or directory in _graph.py which points to the file/directory is correct from the directory you are running the script in.
+Ensure that the file name or directory for the data in _graph.py is correct.
 Furthermore several pieces of information from the data file are requried by the user in _graph.py (hexadecimal, instantaneous data, Csv file, saving etc) and these need to be selected appropriatly.
 For example if you do not select __ints_data__ but select Graph_ints and/or Graph_2y_ints these plots will be ignored.

 Finally if processing multiple data files it is recomended to do preliminary plotting to ensure the data is converted appropritately and save it as a compressed csv by setting: